suusuu00/Kaggle-Store-Sales---Time-Series-Forecasting/README.md

 - submit한 RMSLE : 0.82765

 ## Caution
-Please use `np.expm1()` because of predicting the y value as the log value.
+- Please use `np.expm1()` because of predicting the y value as the log value.
+- The other linear models can't test.